 To date, there is no definitive answer to the question of which approach is best (high learner control vs. low learner control).
 What is clear, however, is that some trainees benefit from high degrees of control in e-learning and some do not.

 In a special issue on e-learning in the International Journal of Training and Development, Fisher et al. (2010) report on a study that explores the importance of considering learners’ preferences for engaging in learner-controlled training.
 This study acknowledges that trainees have different preferences when it comes to online training and their preferences might be important for determining how effective e-learning is for them.

-Interestingly, even though all of the data included in Fisher et al.’s analyses came from trainees who received the exact same training course with the exact same level of learner control, those trainees who were given of whether or not to engage in a learner-controlled course, reacted more positively to and learned more from the course than trainees who were not given this choice (forced to take the learner-controlled training course).
+Interestingly, even though all of the data included in the analyses came from trainees who received the exact same training course with the exact same level of learner control, the outcomes were different.
+Those trainees who were given a choice of whether or not to engage in a learner-controlled course reacted more positively to and learned more from the course than trainees who were not given this choice and were instead forced to take the learner-controlled training course.

-Since the amount of control trainees receive in online training is indeed a hot topic in practice and research, the BIG question is whether or not trainees’ preferences for learner control should determine how much control they actually receive in online training.
-Although Fisher et al.’s results provide support for giving trainees a choice in whether they participate in a learner-controlled training or not, the authors argue that this conclusion is premature.
-In fact, Fisher et al. suggest that other characteristics of trainees may more appropriately guide how much learner control is afforded to certain employees in e-learning.
+Since the amount of control trainees receive in online training is a hot topic in practice and research, the big question is whether or not trainees’ preferences for learner control should determine how much control they actually receive in online training.
+Although results of the study provide support for giving trainees a choice in whether they participate in a learner-controlled training or not, the authors argue that this conclusion is premature.
+In fact, the authors suggest that other characteristics of trainees may more appropriately guide how much learner control is afforded to certain employees in e-learning.